NelsonPython/testURLs/README.md

 # Natural Language Analysis
 Run python3 NLPmarkdown.py

-The results will give insight into word used in the markdown
+The results will give insight into words used in the markdown

 ```
 NUMBER OF DOCUMENTS REVIEWED 217